marketulinek/LibraryApp/README.md

 # LibraryApp

 :mortar_board: Team project for Django semestral course.
-:hammer: We're still working on improving the app though the course is over.
+We're still working on improving the app though the course is over :hammer:

 > Online system for fictional library